medic-code/bread-code-website/_posts/2019-09-15-amazing-german-mischbrot.md

 ---
 layout: post
-title: "Recipe: Mischbrot aka.
-Graubrot"
+title: "How To Make an Amazing German Mischbrot"
 categories: recipe
 author: Hendrik Kleinwächter
-description: In this recipe you are going to learn how to bake a German Mischbrot, also known as Graubrot.
+description: This is how you make an amazing German Mischbrot, also known as Graubrot.
 ---

 # German Mischbrot aka.
 Graubrot